tonymm81/web_page/README.md

 version 144
 Now the news page saves the data like i want.
 Next plan is to make a graphics, and aslo fix one bug from forecast api.

+fixed. now the page shows top news from choosed country and everything based on search word. next thing to do is add calendar where user can choose time line.
+Then i have to do the error handling on textfields and etc.

+Bug: The news link is too long, it isi,nt responsive at all.
+It goes over the list column lines.

 npm installs in this project: